muffyn/time-played/README.md

 Disable the "Report Button" plugin on RuneLite.
 It conflicts and tries to take control of the report button every 500ms.

 ---
 Feel free to add suggestions or pull requests.
-Contact `Muffyn#0971` on Discord for more info or to talk about anything speedrunning related :)
+Contact `muffyn` on Discord for more info or to talk about anything speedrunning related :)